 - the Incomplete is not given as a substitute for a failing grade; and

 - the Incomplete is not based solely on a student's failure to complete work or as a means of raising the student's grade by doing additional work after the grade report time; and

-- the student initiates the request for an Incomplete grade before the end of the academic term; and
+- the student initiates the request for an Incomplete grade before the end of the academic term

 Appropriate grades must be assigned in other circumstances.
 A failing grade and last date of attendance should be recorded for students who cease attending class without authorization.
 Students who are unable to complete a course and who do not meet these circumstances should consider dropping the course.

 Once the coursework is completed and graded, the instructor must submit the grade using the University’s grade change process.
 It is in the student’s best interest that incomplete grades are made up by the end of the following academic term.
 Incomplete grades must be made up and final grades submitted within one calendar year.
 Only under the most extenuating circumstances may an Incomplete be made up more than one calendar year from the date it is recorded and only with approval of the dean of the unit in which the course was taken.
 The coursework may be completed while the student is not enrolled.

 Incomplete grades will expire on the date selected by the professor when the grade of incomplete is entered.
-This date will be no more than one calendar year from the last day of classes of the quarter in which the incomplete was incurred.
-Incomplete grades may be replaced with letter grades prior to the expiration deadline with faculty approval through PioneerWeb.
-Incomplete grades that are not updated by the expiration date will turn into an F. Instructors may still use the PioneerWeb grade change system to change an expired Incomplete grade, but the change will require the approval of the Dean of the academic unit.
+This date will be no more than one academic year from the last day of classes of the quarter in which the incomplete was incurred.
+If no specific date is entered by the instructor, the date will default to the end of the same term of the next academic year (eg: an Incomplete grade assigned in Winter Quarter of 2019 will have an expiry date of the end of Winter Quarter 2020).
+Incomplete grades that are not updated by the expiration date will automatically turn into an F. Instructors may still use the PioneerWeb grade change system to change an expired Incomplete grade, but the change will require the approval of the Dean of the academic unit.